eipm/bridge2ai-redcap/docs/Adults/Acoustic Tasks/Current/Story Recall - v2/Story Recall - Acoustic Task Description (English).md

 ---

-5. he boy and the dog looked outside for the frog.
+5. The boy and the dog looked outside for the frog.
 The boy called out, “Frog, where are you?”

 ![Alt text](StoryRecall_5.jpg)